-United States Maintains Lead Heading into Final Round of Girls Division of 2017 TOYOTA Junior Golf World Cup Supported by JAL
+Japan Recaptures Lead Heading into Final Round of Girls’ Division at 2018 TOYOTA Junior Golf World Cup Supported by JAL

-TOYOTA CITY, Japan – After shooting the low round of the day (137), the United States (-8) will carry a two-stroke lead into the final round of the Girls Division of the 2017 TOYOTA Junior Golf World Cup Supported by JAL in Toyota City, Aichi-Prefecture, Japan.
+TOYOTA CITY, Japan – After shooting its third-consecutive subpar round of the tournament (139), Japan (-14) will carry a 6-stroke lead into the final round of the Girls’ Division of the 2018 TOYOTA Junior Golf World Cup Supported by JAL in Toyota City, Aichi-Prefecture, Japan.

-Final round tees off, Friday at 8:00 AM.
+Final round tees off tomorrow, Friday at 8:00 AM.